 $2100 per month

 No Smoking Allowed / No Pets

 $500-1100 per month

 I Don't Smoke / I Don't have a Pet

-Homestay is a type of accommodation that allows students to live with a local family during their studies at VFS.
-Students can choose between a private or shared rooms with access to Internet, laundry, kitchen and TV.
-In addition, meals are included.
-Homestay families are a great way to experience culture and adjust to a local way of life.
+Homestay allows students to live with a local family while studying at VFS.
+Students can choose between private or shared rooms with access to Internet, TV, laundry and kitchen with meals included.
+Homestay families are a great way to experience local culture and adjust to the way of life.

 - Meet Vancouverites and experience local culture first-hand.

 - Share a meal with your hosts and taste authentic Canadian cuisine.

 - Receive good value for money by having accommodation and meal options.